-Additional Specifiers in the DSM V Depression Criteria
+Additional Specifiers In The DSM V Depression Criteria

 In addition to the diagnostic information in previous versions of the DSM, the DSM-5 gives two more specifiers to consider when diagnosing depression.
 The first new classification is depression “with mixed features.”
-This specifier notes symptoms of mania within a depressive episode.
+This specifier notes symptoms of mania within a major depressive episode.
 The second is “with anxious distress.”
 This recognizes the presence of anxiety symptoms that occur along with depression.

-Does the DSM-5 Recommend Treatments?
+Does The DSM-5 Recommend Treatments?

-What to Do If You Think You're Depressed
+What To Do If You Think You're Depressed

 If you feel you might be depressed, it can be vital to talk to a mental health professional to get an expert diagnosis.
 Once you have a diagnosis, you can come up with a treatment plan with your therapist or doctor.
 Treatment can involve medications, psychotherapy, or a combination of therapies.